 The completed business case provides structure for the project and project organisation throughout the project lifecycle.
 Therefore it should be used routinely for reference and not consigned to the shelf.

-In this article we show you how to write a business case.
-We cover a lot of ground and may give the impression that the resulting business case is a large and unwieldy document.
+In this article we showed you how to write a business case.
+We covered a lot of ground and may give the impression that the resulting business case is a large and unwieldy document.

 This is not the case.

 A business case should be concise and to the point.